 At Victoria University we recognize and value the contributions and dedication of staff and faculty.
-Our two employee awards acknowledge those individuals who have made outstanding contributions to the University through dedicated service and excellence.
+Our three employee awards acknowledge those individuals who have made outstanding contributions to the University through dedicated service and excellence.
 Read more about each award, including about nomination processes, below.

 The Employee Award of Excellence